ColinChisholm/forestr/README.md

 ### Other utilities

 -   `fm_tile_raster()` -- large raster data can be difficult to use.
-This function creates a set pf spatial polygons that can be used to tile the input raster (e.g. facilitate loading smaller portions of a large raster.
+This function creates a set pf spatial polygons that can be used to tile the input raster (e.g. facilitate loading smaller portions of a large raster).
 -   `fm_sample_plan()` -- creates a sampling plan for regular grid, regularly placed, or randomly placed survey/sample points in a polygon.
--   `fm_zonal_stats()` -- Zonal statistics of raster values in a polygon.
+-   `fm_zonal_stats()` -- Zonal statistics of raster values within a specified in a polygon.

 ------------------------------------------------------------------------